 console.log(fullName, firstName, lastName)

-Notice that, although the variables have same name in global scope and in function scope but they can remain isolated among them.
-Be careful, because if you remove the variable definitions from the function scope they will consume the variables from the global scope instead!
+Notice that, even though the variables have the same names in the global scope and the function scope, they can remain isolated from each other.
+However, you must exercise caution because if you remove the variable definitions from the function scope, they will reference and modify the variables from the global scope instead.

 Lexical Scope

-Lexical scope, otherwise known as Static Scope implies to a group of nested functions where the child function has access to the variables defined in their parent scope.
+Lexical scope, also known as Static Scope, pertains to a group of nested functions where the child function has access to the variables defined in its parent scope.

-One important thing to note that, in a lexically bound scope the parent functions will be unable to access the values within its child functions.
+One crucial point to note is that, within a lexically bound scope, the parent functions will not be able to access the values within their child functions.

 function fullName() {